 How Long Do Rescues Take?

-The entire communication process, from SOS activation to notification of local Search and Rescue (SAR) resources can take just minutes to a couple hours.
-Local, on-the-ground SAR response will vary, regardless of the technology used to summon help, from minutes to days.
+The entire communication process, from SOS activation to notification of local Search and Rescue (SAR) resources, can take just minutes to a couple of hours.
+Local, on-the-ground SAR response time will vary, regardless of the technology used to summon help, from minutes to days.
 Response time following notification depends on local financial and political factors, terrain, weather, and a whole host of other things.
 Educate thyself on the SAR resources where you choose to recreate.
+All the satellite-linked (and cellular, for that matter) communication systems are similar enough in speed that they are essentially equal.

-Personal locator beacons or satellite messenger cost-effectiveness requires some careful examination.
-The initial purchase price is only part of the equation.
-Some devices require subscription plans that vary over time, making comprehensive comparisons are difficult.
+The initial purchase price of a personal locator beacon or satellite messenger is only part of the equation.
+Some devices require subscription plans that vary over time, making comprehensive comparisons difficult.
 We can, though, make some authoritative recommendations.

-For SOS/Emergency use only, the best value will be a device on the COSPAS-SARSAT network.
-Currently, the Ocean Signal rescueME PLB1 is our Best Buy award winner for its access to the proven and free international satellite SAR network and for its tiny size.
+For SOS/Emergency use only, the best value is a device on the COSPAS-SARSAT network.
+The Ocean Signal and ACR devices are two examples.
+Currently, the Ocean Signal rescueME PLB1 is our Best Buy award winner for its access to the proven and free international satellite SAR network and its tiny size.
 For a few bucks more and a bit extra weight the ACR ResQLink+ offers similar functionality.
-Currently, at initial purchase, the Garmin InReach explorer+ costs three times as much as the SPOT Gen3.
-Bargain shoppers, though, take note.
-Currently, in May of 2018, the subscription plan costs vary significantly.
-Assume 5 years of coverage with the least expensive service plan, and the gap between the SPOT and inReach closes significantly.
-In this way, the inReach's total cost after 5 years is only $20 more than that of the SPOT.
-For that additional $4 a year you get way better functionality, reliability, and coverage.

 SOS Emergency Messaging

 - Public — The COSPAS-SARSAT satellite network is a product of international, government cooperation.
-Tax dollars fund it and it is free to use.
+Tax dollars fund it, and it is free to use.
 It has provided satellite SAR support for more than 30 years.
-This network covers the entire planet and, with infrequent exceptions, is for emergency use only.
+This network covers the entire planet and, with rare exceptions, is for emergency use only.

-The ACR ResQLink+ offers no explicit non-emergency messaging.
-It does offer an inexpensive subscription to 406Link, to test the device that sends notifications to friends and family, sometimes with location data attached.
+Personal locator beacons do not offer much in the way of non-emergency communication.
+The ACR ResQLink+ provides no explicit non-emergency messaging.
+Previously, it provided an inexpensive subscription to 406Link, a device test that sends notifications to friends and family, sometimes with location data attached.
 This is nuanced, read the full ACR review for elaboration.
+It is worth noting that, as of mid-August 2018, ACR is suspending new subscriptions with its 406Link program.
+Why this is and whether or not it will return, we do not know.
+It is also not clear whether current 406Link subscriptions are working.

 For reasons we hope are obvious, we could not and did not test the coverage and effectiveness of SOS messaging.
 Each device allows a sort of test mode, but this does not activate the entire SOS system on any device.
 Those of us who have not yet had a backcountry emergency have to trust the manufacturers and the experience of other, less fortunate, users.
 For these ratings, we rely on research.
 Lots and lots of research.

 Both the ACR ResQLink+ and the Ocean Signal rescueME PLB1 use the same network and communication protocol.
-Both can be tested, but the number of tests are limited by battery life.
+Both can be tested, but the number of tests is limited by the life of the built-in, non-rechargeable battery.
 The ACR offers a subscription plan that will confirm the results of each test via email and cell phone.
-The Ocean Signal rescueME confirm its functionality with on-device lights.
+The Ocean Signal rescueME confirms its functionality with on-device lights.
 This is less comforting as it doesn't involve satellite confirmation.
 Decades of use and anecdotal evidence confirms the global coverage and effectiveness of the COSPAS-SARSAT system that these two devices employ.
-Aside from institutional knowledge and the basic testing we performed, we have no way to definitively test signal coverage of these two devices.
+Aside from institutional knowledge and the basic testing we performed, we have no way to test signal coverage of these two devices.

-The other three devices are easier to test for range and coverage using their non-emergency communication options.
+The other five devices are easier to test for range and coverage using their non-emergency communication options.
 Our goal was to verify manufacturer claims.
-We found that by sending non-emergency messages from each, the SPOT, InReach, and GoTenna work as intended.
-The SPOT's satellite network covers the major terrestrial wilderness destinations of an American adventurer.
-The inReach uses a satellite network with global coverage.
-Within the inherent limitations of all satellite comms, the inReach truly does work everywhere we've tested it.
+We found that by sending non-emergency messages from each, the SPOTs, inReach's, and GoTenna work as intended.
+The SPOT satellite network covers the major terrestrial wilderness destinations of an American adventurer.
+The inReach products use a satellite network with global coverage.
+Within the inherent limitations of all satellite communications, the inReach Mini truly does work everywhere we've tested it.

 Finally, the GoTenna employs an entirely different communication network.
 In short, for now, it works where you and your friends have "built" a ground-based network.
 There are ways to customize your network and ways to cooperate with other users, but coverage is far less robust than all the other technologies we tested.
 GoTenna claims that device-to-device range is up to 4 miles, as long as the terrain is open.
 In our testing we found 1:1 device range to be as low as 0.6 miles in mountainous terrain, with a confirmed 3.2-mile range on the flat bottom of Idaho's Teton Valley.
 See the full GoTenna review for more information.